nockschii/FPSBossTypeDanger/README.md

 A small fps game in which you have to find your way to the "escape portal".
 You have one enemy which hurts you if it comes too close, you can shoot at him to keep a healthy distance.

 ## Controls
-- [W A S D / arrow keys							|	move player
+- W A S D / arrow keys							|	move player
-- mice to look									| 	aim
+- mousee to look									| 	aim
 - spacebar										|	jump
 - C 											|   duck
 - LeftShift										|   run